 Tempera paints would also work, but we love acrylics for this project.
 The colors are much more vibrant and the thickness of the paint leaves a gorgeous texture on the canvas.

-For a finishing touch, wrap the canvas with a wide, colorful holiday ribbon.
-Have the children select a (clean, unpainted) gift bow to stick to their canvas gifts.
-Students will be so excited to take these home.
 Then, they will continue to beam with pride when they see them proudly displayed like the gorgeous piece of art that they are.
 It’s a gift that is sure to become a treasured keepsake!

 For more process art ideas, click HERE: